Pranavmr009/pybuster/README.md

 NOTE:
 This is not a complete alternate to gobuster or dirbuster.
 This is just a project I did for fun

+IMPORTANT:
+This script is under development the usage details and full script will be updated soon